braindevices/subvolumize-home/design.md

 # Design

 Knowledge store for *why* this repo works the way it does.
-The code and docstrings say *what*; this document exists for the cross-cutting decisions that don't live in any one function, and the boundaries that were deliberately drawn and shouldn't be casually erased.
-See `tasks/*.plan.md` for the historical record of how each decision was reached.
+The code and docstrings say *what*; this document is for the cross-cutting decisions that don't live in any one function, and the boundaries that are deliberately drawn and shouldn't be casually erased.
+This describes the current design only — for how a decision was reached, see `tasks/*.plan.md`.

 ## Two independent tools, one convention